a-tonchev/react-boilerplate/README.md

 # React boilerplate with basic functionalities, based on CRA:

 - Login field
-- Store login data at localStorage (can be easily changed with cookies)
+- Store login data at localForage (can be easily changed with cookies)
 - Material UI Template + Mobile view
 - Handling of authentications and authorizations: Public, LoggedIn, Admin, permissions, roles
 - Basic routes that use the Authorizations